‘This Is Us’ Producers Confirm One Way Jack Didn’t Die

 This Is Us cast members and executive producers recently gathered at the Dolby Theatre in Hollywood for PaleyFest 2017, and they dropped a few clues about the upcoming second season of the hit NBC drama.
 But fans looking for specific details on the death of Jack Pearson, played by Milo Ventimiglia, can only scratch one theory off their list for good: Jack didn’t die in a plane crash on 9/11.

-Fans who are keeping careful track of the show’s timeline may have already deduced that the character died in the mid to late 1990s when his three kids were teenagers, but that hasn’t stopped the fan theories that Jack somehow died a hero on the worst day in American history.
+Fans who are keeping careful track of the show’s timeline may have already deduced that the character died in the mid- to late-1990s when his three kids were teenagers, but that hasn’t stopped the fan theories that Jack somehow died a hero on the worst day in American history.
 While two This Is Us producers have now nixed that scenario, they stopped short of taking a plane crash death theory completely off the table.

 Good evening @MiloVentimiglia — we love how you break our ❤as Jack on @NBCThisisUs – welcome to #PaleyFest! pic.twitter.com/DTZKFYEvch